GILREICH1/awesome-to-do-app/README.md

 - [`Redux-Toolkit`](https://redux-toolkit.js.org/) for managing the app's state;
 - [`Antd`](https://ant.design/) as the UI library;
 - [`Webpack`](https://webpack.js.org/) as the main build tool for this app;
+- [`Express`](https://expressjs.com/) as the Backend framework;

 ... and some [more stuff](./package.json).

 ## Running locally

-### Setting up the project
+You will need a running instance of MongoDB.

+- Clone the repository.
+- \[Optional\] create a .env file using .env example to change environment variables.
-Clone the repository and run the following:
+- Run the following within both the client and the server folders:

   $ npm install

-### Running the dev server

-Running the following will start the dev server and will automatically open the webapp in your default browser:

   $ npm start

-### Building

-In order to build the app for production, run the build script:

-    $ npm run build

-## Project structure

-Everything goes under the `./src` folder.
-Distribution-ready file will wait in the `./dist` folder.

 ### Webpack